 - Learn how to identify and define the problem to be solved and the improvement objective of the project

 - Learn how to scientifically and sustainably solve simple quality (statistical) problems

-Lean Six Sigma Yellow Belt Training Program: training style
+Lean Six Sigma Yellow Belt training style : easy to understand, hands-on and fun learning methods.

 Our workshops and business case programs use teaching methods which focus on the mental, physical and emotional development of participants.
 Their contents are specifically tailored to the training goals, the participants and your organizational culture.